 Clinical supervision relates to day-to-day oversight of trainees in the workplace and is an activity that involves all clinicians who come into contact with trainees.

-The GMC defines a named Clinical Supervisor as ‘a trainer who is responsible for overseeing a specified trainee’s clinical work environment and is appropriately trained to do so.
-They will provide constructive feedback during the placement, and inform the decision about whether the trainee should progress to the next stage of their training at the end of that placement and/or series of placements.’
+The GMC (2012) defines a named Clinical Supervisor as ‘a trainer who is responsible for overseeing a specified trainee’s clinical work environment and is appropriately trained to do so.
+He or she will provide constructive feedback during the placement, and inform the decision about whether the trainee should progress to the next stage of their training at the end of that placement and/or series of placements.’

-Educational supervision relates to the oversight of trainees’ progress over time.
+Educational supervision relates to the oversight of the trainees progress over time.
 Educational Supervisors are responsible for ensuring that trainees are making the necessary clinical and educational progress.
 Educational Supervisors will need all the skills of clinical supervision, plus an appreciation of supporting educational theory, the ability to undertake appraisal, work with portfolios and provide careers advice.
-Managing a trainee in difficulty will also involve the educational supervisor with support from training structures.
+Managing the trainee in difficulty will also involve the educational supervisor with support from training structures.

-The GMC defines a named Educational Supervisor as ‘a trainer who is selected and appropriately trained to be responsible for the overall supervision and management of the trainee’s trajectory of learning and educational progress during a placement and/or series of placements.
-The Educational Supervisor’s role is to help trainees to plan their training and achieve agreed learning outcomes.
-They are responsible for the educational agreement and for bringing together all relevant evidence to form a summative judgment at the end of the placements and/or series of placements.’
+The GMC (2012) defines a named Educational Supervisor as ‘a trainer who is selected and appropriately trained to be responsible for the overall supervision and management of the trainees trajectory of learning and educational progress during a placement and/or series of placements.
+The educational supervisor’s role is to help the trainees to plan their training and achieve agreed learning outcomes.
+He or she is responsible for the educational agreement and for bringing together all relevant evidence to form a summative judgment at the end of the placements and/or series of placements.’

 Mandatory training requirements for supervisors

-Supervisors have access to training from a variety of sources e.g. Royal Colleges, FOM, e-learning.
-Regardless of how, when or where training is undertaken, the seven areas of the professional development framework for supervisors should be covered.
+It is recognised that supervisors will choose to access training from a variety of sources e.g. Royal Colleges, FOM, e-learning.
+Regardless of how, when or where training is undertaken it is expected that the seven areas of the professional development framework for supervisors will be covered.

-Once undertaken, it is not necessary to repeat this training, although named Educational and Clinical Supervisors are expected to demonstrate an ongoing commitment to their development as a medical educator through participation in a three year cycle of review.
+Once undertaken, it is not necessary to repeat this training, although named Educational and named Clinical Supervisors are expected to demonstrate an ongoing commitment to their development as a medical educator through participation in a 3 yearly cycle of review.

-The GMC states that ‘doctors can be named Educational or Clinical Supervisor without actively performing those roles all of the time.
-They must, though, maintain their skills by continuing to reflect on those roles – e.g. through continuing professional development.
+The GMC (2012) states that ‘doctors can be named educational supervisor or named clinical supervisor without actively performing those roles all of the time.
+They must, though, maintain their skills by continuing to reflect on those roles – for example, through continuing professional development.
 This will need to be confirmed through their appraisal.’

 All named Educational and Clinical Supervisors are expected to refresh their training in equal opportunities and diversity every three years.